andrew henderson menu

 There is no one-size-fits-all formula when selecting the perfect country to start a business.

-Perfection is a pretty subjective concept and what works for one may not work for the other.
+Perfection is a pretty subjective concept, and what works for one may not work for another.

-Here at Nomad Capitalist, we have always preached that there is no “best” country.
+Here at Nomad Capitalist, we have always said that there is no ‘best’ country.

-Some countries can be best at certain things, but no country can be the best in all things.
-That is why we have always encouraged people to go where they are treated best.
+Some countries can be the best at certain things, but no country can be the best at all things.
+That’s why we have always encouraged people to go where they’re treated best.

 Observe a country from a client’s perspective, not a potential citizen’s, and you’ll see how it falls into your plans.